SecrestTheHuman/Brix/README.md

 In addition, I’d like to include an options for user settings like login items, Dock settings, and other things of that sort in future versions.

+Making this package available through Homebrew is something I'm interested in doing, although frankly I'm not actually sure how to do that.
+Relatedly, I'd like to make a CLI interface for people who are so inclined.

-I'm also in the very near future going to make a script which lets you turn your Brew configuration into a Brix file.
+I'm also in the very near future going to make a script which lets you turn your Homebrew configuration into a Brix file.
 Probably gonna call it "Xirb Yolped."
+A way to automatically update Brix is also on the good ol' master to do list.

 ### Bug Reporting